 When a write is made the data is aligned with the data strobe which is also generated by the memory controller so the timing is relatively easy to achieve.
 For a read on the other hand the data is aligned with the data strobe generated by the DDR SDRAM.
 The data strobe therefore needs to be delayed so that the data strobe becomes center aligned with the data.
-Different methods for this can be read in Chapter 6.
+Different methods for this can be read in Chapter 6.1.
 The data strobe is then used to sample the data with the use of two Flip-Flops.
-One of the Flip-Flops sample data presented on the positive edge of the data strobe while the other Flip-Flop sample data presented on the negative edge.
-This makes the data available for twice the duration then it is on the original data bus creating more time to synchronize the data to the internal clock, Figure 27.
+One of the Flip-Flops sample data presented on the positive edge of the data available for twice the duration than it is on the original data bus creating more time to synchronize the data to the internal clock, Figure 27.